Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 # Features

-The On The Sunny Side website includes five main pages, Home, Destinations - Morocco, Destinations - Barbados, Destinations - Dubai and Enquire Now.
+The On The Sunny Side website includes five main pages; Home, Destinations - Morocco, Destinations - Barbados, Destinations - Dubai and Enquire Now.
 All the pages are all accessible through the navigation menu shown at the top of the screen.
-This navigation menu also contains a Contact button next to the Home button that takes the customer to the bottom of the page, on every page, to reveale the contact information of the business.
+This navigation menu also contains a Contact button next to the Home button that takes the customer to the bottom of the page, on every page, to reveal the contact information of the business.
 The navigation bar contains a logo as well, on the left side that will take the customer back to the Home page in every case.

 #### The pages include: